MelonKony/millmint/content/utopia/characters/_index.md

 {{<section>}}
 <img alt="smallimg" style="background-color: transparent;" src="https://images.millmint.net/images/mastheads/characters/zelda.png">

-**Tzipora lo Ula de Helette Desmoisnes** is the main character and [character utopia](/intro/#three-utopias) of this project.
-Often called Zelda by her friends, she is the protagonist of this story and a significant person within Vekllei.
+**Tzipora lo Ula de Helette Desmoisnes**, often called **Zelda** by her friends, is the main character of this project.
 Although born in Vekllei, Tzipora was raised overseas in Colombia and later educated in the United States.
-It was not until her return to Vekllei in her teen-age years that she was formally diagnosed with [Gregori Syndrome](/posts/2021-05-28-forever/), a genetic disorder that affects her ageing and extends her natural life.
-Since her arrival in Vekllei, she has formed sincere and long-lasting relationships in her homeland, stabilising the neurotic parts of her personality and making her happy.
+It was not until her return to Vekllei in her teenage years that she was formally diagnosed with [Gregori Syndrome](/posts/2021-05-28-forever/), a genetic disorder that affects her ageing and extends her natural life.
+Since her arrival in Vekllei, she has formed sincere and long-lasting relationships in her homeland, stabilising the neurotic parts of her personality and blessing her new life with companionship.

 {{< button href="/tags/tzipora" >}}See all stories featuring Tzipora{{< /button >}}
 {{</section>}}